MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/3-monitor-simulated-device.md

 ## Create a real device

-By "real" IoT Central understands that there's a remote app running.
+By "real" device, we mean IoT Central understands that there's a remote app running.
 The app can be in a real device, taking input from real sensors, or running a simulation.
 Both options are treated as a connection to a _real_ device.

 1. Click **Devices** in the left-hand menu.